brocaar/chirpstack-network-server/docs/content/install/debian.md

 INFO[0000] starting api server                           bind=0.0.0.0:8000 ca-cert= tls-cert= tls-key=
 {{< /highlight >}}

-When you get the following log-messages, it means that LoRa Server can't connect to the application-server.
+When you get the following log-messages, it means that ChirpStack Network Server can't connect to the application-server.

 {{<highlight text>}}